peng8wang/MP-Exact-Recovery-in-SBM/README.md

 # Non-Convex Exact Community Recovery in Stochastic Block Model

-This folder contains the MATLAB source codes for the implementation of all the experiments in the paper,
+This folder contains the MATLAB source codes for the implementation of all the experiments in the paper

 "Non-Convex Exact Community Recovery in Stochastic Block Model" (Submitted to Mathematical Programming) By Peng Wang, Zirui Zhou, Anthony Man-Cho So.